1997 European Grand Prix: Media reaction

 The German newspapers were among the many from across Europe that criticised Schumacher.
 Bild blamed Schumacher, saying "he played for high stakes and lost everything – the World Championship and his reputation for fair play.
 There is no doubt that he wanted to take out Villeneuve."
 The Frankfurter Allgemeine called him "a kamikaze without honour" and alluded to a "monument [that] is starting to crack because the foundations are faulty".
 A German television channel polled 63,081 fans and found that 28% no longer felt they could support Schumacher.

-In Italy Schumacher was widely condemned.
+In Italy, Schumacher was widely condemned.
 The daily newspaper l'Unità felt that Schumacher deserved to be sacked for bringing shame to Italian sport, and said that "Schumacher ought to face charges in a Spanish court for the grave deed he committed".
 La Repubblica said that "seeing a world title vanish after waiting 18 years is sad enough.
 But to see it go up in smoke with the move from Michael Schumacher is unfortunately much worse.
 It's shameful."
-Gazzetta dello Sport said they would prefer to wait for Ferrari to win a title in circumstances which wouldn't render it "a title to hide".
-Despite being owned by the Agnelli family, which also controlled Ferrari, La Stampa said "His image as a champion was shattered".
+Gazzetta dello Sport said they would prefer to wait for Ferrari to win a title in circumstances which would not render it "a title to hide".
+Despite being owned by the Agnelli family, which also controlled Ferrari, La Stampa said: "His image as a champion was shattered."